TetraWeb/docker/php/README.md

-# PHP with git installed
+# PHP for CI

-This image is built from official php package, just git is installed
+This image is built from official php package, with few more extensions installed as well as git